Why You Should Never Use Synthetic CBD

 Roberta Horth is an officer with the CDC’s Epidemic Intelligence Service and says, “Synthetic cannabinoids, such as 4-CCB, act on the same cannabinoid receptors as THC, but the effects of synthetic cannabinoids can be unpredictable and severe or even life-threatening.
 Based on reported side-effects of 4-CCB in case-patients, they appear to be more severe than THC.
 Fatalities following the use of 4-CCB have been reported in Europe.”

 While there haven’t been any reports of synthetic CBD overdoses since then, this isn’t a trend that’s expected to end.
 It’s been going on for over a decade with other synthetic cannabinoid products, and with CBD there aren’t any regulations set in place.
 Basically, anyone can make synthetic CBD, slap a label on it and pass it off as the real thing.

 A 2017 JAMA report showed that up to one-third of CBD products bought online might be labeled incorrectly.
 Horth says, “It is possible that other products could contain 4-CCB or other dangerous synthetic cannabinoids.”

 The dangers of synthetic cannabinoids are very real, and extremely serious.
 Buying synthetic CBD isn’t worth the risk.
 Take the 52 patients in Utah, 33 of whom were treated at the emergency room, for example.

 There are countless imposters out there.
 The chemicals they’re mixing and passing off as CBD oil could cost you your life.
-If you’re interested in CBD, it’s vital to ensure the products you purchase are made from pure, pharmaceutical-grade CBD — not a mixture of dangerous chemicals.
+If you’re interested in CBD, it’s vital to ensure the products you purchase are made from premium grade CBD — not a mixture of dangerous chemicals.
 Joy Organics can answer any questions you may have – contact us today.